Requestor pooling for services

 A requestor pool is a set of requestors that are reserved for use by the services in a specific service package.
 Requestor pooling often improves the performance of a service because requestors are reused, their allocated resources are shared, and the service need not wait for a requestor to be created.

-To enable requestor pools, see Dynamic system settings data instances.
+To enable requestor pools, see Learning about default dynamic system settings.

 To edit requestor pool sizes, see Service Package form - Completing the Pooling tab.